Inventua/nucleus-core/Documentation/Reference/Configuration-Reference.md

 > The DataFolder setting can contain environment variables like `%ProgramData%`, which are resolved at run time.

+> Whenever you set a configuration file setting to a file system path, it is a good idea to use `/` instead of `\`, because:
+> 1. `/` is a reserved character in json.
+> 2. Windows and Linux both understand `/` as a path delimiter, but Linux does not understand `\`.

 > File-based database providers (Sqlite) store database files in a `/Data` subfolder of the folder specified by `Nucleus:FolderOptions:DataFolder`.

 ### Nucleus:TextFileLoggerOptions